-Medicare beneficiaries who also have Medicaid (dual-eligibles), in most circumstances, must be enrolled in a Medicare Part D prescription drug plan in order to maintain their Medicaid coverage.
-Beneficiaries and their prescribers must work together to find an appropriate drug that is covered by the Part D plan or, if necessary, use the Part D plan's exception and appeals process to obtain coverage for necessary prescriptions not listed on the plan's formulary.
+Medicare beneficiaries who also have Medicaid (dual-eligibles), in most circumstances, must be enrolled in a Medicare Part D prescription drug plan.
+Dual-eligibles must utilize the Medicare Part D benefit utilizing network pharmacies and formularies.

+For drugs not covered by the Medicare Part D benefit, the Part D plan's exception and appeals process must be used to obtain coverage.

-Medicaid will continue to cover products excluded from coverage under Medicare Part D in the four drug categories below:
+Medicaid will continue to cover products in the following federally excludable drug categories:

 - benzodiazepines,

-- barbiturates.
+- barbiturates and

-- > certain non-prescription drugs, and
+- > certain non-prescription drugs.

-- > select prescription vitamins.